 If you are in the market for a job, chances are you have recognized that companies are increasingly using video interviews to hire new talent.
-Companies may use any number of video platforms like Zoom, Microsoft Teams or Skype to conduct their interviews virtually, but the experience is essentially the same regardless of the program.
+Here's how to master the art of video interviews!

 While most job seekers understand the basics, a video interview can be a vastly different experience than an in person meeting.
 The following tips can elevate your video interview skills to help convey a full picture of your abilities to prospective employers,while avoiding some of the most commonly made mistakes.